khannasahab/beautiful-jekyll/blogs/life/_posts/2018-12-31-why-do-you-work.md

 A sense of spending quality time.
 Pride of creating something.
 Fortunately, my Job allows me to feel this time to time.

 ### How much time you allot to work?
 Do you see the scope of improvement?
 60-70% of the awake time.
-Yes, I think ideally we should spend ~40% of time working and rest learning, maintaining hobbies, social and personal.
+Yes, I think in ideal world we should spend ~40% of time working and rest learning, maintaining hobbies, social and personal.

 ### What is the amount of money you want in the bank so you can work what you want NOT what you are doing?
 I would be in Software itself but I would like to experiment a lot of ideas.
 The sum would be $500,000